HKU-ICRA/DM_ReinforcementLearning/README.md

 This repository contains code to train multi-agent environments for decision making via reinforcement learning.

 # Common algorithms
-The following algorithms are well-known in the reinforcement-learning community and serves as a baseline for benchmarking our unique algorithms:
+The following algorithms are well-known in the reinforcement-learning community and serves as a baseline for benchmarking our research algorithms:

 1. PPO
 2. DDPG